WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2018-01-09-repository-and-unit-of-work-pattern.md

 author: Wolfgang Ofner
 categories: [Design Pattern]
 tags: ['C#', Entity Framework, Software Architecture]
+description: The Repository pattern and Unit of Work pattern are used together most of the time.
+Therefore, I will combine them in this post and show how to implement them both.
 ---
 The Repository pattern and Unit of Work pattern are used together most of the time.
 Therefore I will combine them in this post and show how to implement them both.